3sidedcube/ThunderCloud/README.md

 # Installation

 Setting up your app to use Thunder Cloud is a simple and quick process once you have your app set up in the CMS.
-For now Thunder Cloud is built as a static framework, meaning you will need to include the whole Xcode project in your workspace, as well as the required SDKs listed above.
+Thunder Cloud is built as a dynamic framework, meaning you will need to include the whole Xcode project in your workspace.

 + Drag all included files and folders to a location within your existing project.
-+ Do the same for all of the above required SDKs.
-+ Add all the required frameworks to your Embedded Binaries.
++ Add ThunderCloud, ThunderBasics, ThunderTable and ThunderRequest to your Embedded Binaries.
 + Add the run script in [RunScript.txt](RunScript.txt]) to your run scripts phase.
 + Within the run script make sure to change the baseFolder parameter to the correct folder name for your project.
-+ Add the following required fileds to your Info.plist file:
++ Add the following required fields to your Info.plist file:

 		TSCAPIVersion :  <Current API Version> *
 	         TSCAppId :  <Your App Id> *